=

 Today, he teaches and performs in San Francisco, with property in Sonoma County—a life designed when his back was against the wall and now lived on his own terms.

 Twenty-five years later, the record is clear: Musicians Showcase.
 The Gibson contract.
 A global catalog.
-Students at Berklee and NYU.
+Students placed in elite music schools.
 Expansive community.
-The structure stands.
+The architecture held.